Universal Weakly Fault-Tolerant Quantum Computation via Code Switching in the [[8,3,2]] Code: Code-switching between Two Versions of the code

-Consider an $X_0$ error that happens after the gauge $G^Z_4$ measurement.
-The measurement results become $(+1,-1,-1)$, and the complementary check $Z_4Z_5Z_6Z_7$ is also $+1$ because the $X_0$ error evades it.
-These measurement outcomes do not call for discard, so one will incorrectly apply the gauge $G^X_5$ and $G^X_6$ correction.
-To detect errors that happen during the code-switching protocol, we measure the final $Z^{\otimes 8}$ stabilizer after switching, because faults that occur between the gauge measurements may not be detected by the pre-correction complementary check alone.
-This protocol is summarized in Algorithm \ref{alg: 1to2}.
-Note that in Algorithm \ref{alg: 1to2} (and also \ref{alg: 2to1} below), $\mathrm{Meas}(P)$ returns the eigenvalue $\pm 1$ of the measured Pauli operator $P$.
+The complementary check and the $X^{\otimes 8}$/$Z^{\otimes 8}$ stabilizer verification play different roles.
+The complementary check detects any single fault that flips the relevant $X^{\otimes 8}$/$Z^{\otimes 8}$ stabilizer syndrome before a gauge correction is applied, including a single ancilla fault during a gauge measurement.
+The $X^{\otimes 8}$/$Z^{\otimes 8}$ stabilizer verification detects faults that occur between successive gauge measurements and can therefore evade the pre-correction parity while still leading to an incorrect gauge correction.
+For example, in the Version-1-to-Version-2 protocol, an $X_0$ fault after the $G^Z_4$ measurement changes the remaining gauge outcomes to $(+1,-1,-1)$ while leaving $Z_1Z_2Z_4Z_7$ unchanged.
+The pre-correction parity, therefore, remains $+1$, so one would incorrectly apply $G^X_5$ and $G^X_6$; the subsequent $Z^{\otimes 8}$ verification would then reject the run, as it detects the $X_0$ error.

-By symmetry, when switching from Version 2 to Version 1, we measure the three gauge operators $G^X_4$, $G^X_5$, and $G^X_6$, together with the complementary check $X_0X_1X_2X_4$, whose product with the three gauge outcomes is equivalent to measuring the $X^{\otimes 8}$ stabilizer.
-We also measure the final $X^{\otimes 8}$ stabilizer after switching.
-In this way, the target code is guaranteed to be in the correct gauge and stabilizer sector before the Version 1 logical gates are applied.
-This protocol is summarized in Algorithm \ref{alg: 2to1}.
+The two protocols are summarized in Algorithms \ref{alg: 1to2} and \ref{alg: 2to1} below, where $\mathrm{Meas}(P)$ denotes the eigenvalue $\pm 1$ returned by measuring the Pauli operator $P$.

-Like syndrome extraction, our gauge operator measurement requires flag qubits \cite{chao2018quantum} to detect a weight-1 error on the ancilla, which propagates to higher-weight errors on the data qubits.
-When we switch from Version 1 to Version 2, the flag qubits are required as the measured $G^Z$ gauge operators are weight-4, where a weight-1 $Z$ error on the ancilla can propagate to a weight-2 error on the data qubits.
-Meanwhile, switching from Version 2 to Version 1 does not require flag qubits, because the measured $G^X$ gauge operators are weight-2 and do not propagate a higher-weight error.
+As in syndrome extraction, weight-$4$ gauge measurements require flag qubits \cite{chao2018quantum} to detect single ancilla faults that can propagate to weight-$2$ data errors.
+Therefore, switching from Version 1 to Version 2 requires flag qubits, because the measured $G^Z$ operators have weight $4$; see \cref{fig:measure}.
+Switching from Version 2 to Version 1 does not, because the measured $G^X$ operators have weight $2$ and a single ancilla fault cannot propagate to a higher weight.